chris-short/ssl-tester/README.md

 # ssl-tester
-A small Go app designed specifically to help troubleshoot certificate chains
+A small Go app intended to help troubleshoot certificate chains and literally nothing more.